13 Things You Must Know About Driving in Antigua

 Antigua car rentals are up to the standard, BUT so are taxis.

-It’s also rare to find regular cars as taxis as they are mainly minivan so their rates are based on a party of 4 people, and prices actually look like they are made for 4 and if you do the math you will see that renting a car in Antigua is much more convenient than hiring a taxi.
+It’s also rare to find regular cars as taxis as they are mainly minivans so their rates are based on a party of 4 people, and prices look like they are made for 4 and if you do the math you will see that renting a car in Antigua is much more convenient than hiring a taxi.

 Besides, it will be much more fun to be able to go wherever you want at the time you want without having to pre-schedule a ride.